leolani/cltl-knowledgerepresentation/README.md

 the [cltl-combot](https://github.com/leolani/cltl-combot.git) repositories.
 If you checkout [cltl-combot](https://github.com/leolani/cltl-combot.git) including git submodules (that adds [cltl-build](https://github.com/leolani/cltl-build) in the utils folder), you should be able to create a `dist/` folder, in the [cltl-combot](https://github.com/leolani/cltl-combot.git) repository, containing the package.
+On a top directory (e.g. `leolani`), perform the next steps:

 ```
 git clone https://github.com/leolani/cltl-requirements.git
 git clone https://github.com/leolani/cltl-combot.git
 cd cltl-combot
+conda create --name cltl-combot python=3.7
+conda activate cltl-combot
+git submodule init
 git submodule update
 make build
 ```

 and then can install the package with just `pip install dist/cltl.combot-xxx.tar.gz` (see next section)

-Additionally, you need to install [GraphDB](http://graphdb.ontotext.com/) with a repository named `leolani`.
+Additionally, you need to install [GraphDB Free](http://graphdb.ontotext.com/) with a repository named `leolani`.
 You will need to launch this before running the package.

 ### Virtual environment